omiaydin1/a-special-study/notes.md

 - - Keeping lightweight notes makes it easier to revisit ideas
   - - Writing brief observations helps clarify thinking
     - - Not every note needs to be detailed to be useful
+      - - Small reminders can save time later in the process